Business and Nonprofit Formation

 Forming a Business

 Are you forming a new business?
 The first bit of advice is to do your homework.
 Going into business is a significant investment of time, money, and resources.
-You want to ensure that you’ve researched the market thoroughly to ensure there is a viable market potential to do well in your prospective field.
+You want to make sure that you’ve done a thorough job of researching the market to make sure that there is a viable market potential to do well in your prospective field.
 You have to plan every step of the way.
-Financial planning is paramount, as everything in your business will require money.
-We call those initial expenses start-up costs.
+Financial planning is of utmost importance as everything in your business will require money to get started.
+We call those initial expenses, start-up costs.

 If your business requires supplies, you’ll have to budget for that.
-If your business needs office space, you must also include that.
-Your location may matter depending on the time of your business and who your target customers might be.
-Most companies must obtain state licenses and permits to operate legally.
+If your business needs office space, that’ll have to be included as well.
+Your location may matter depending on the time of business you have and who your target customers might be.
+Most companies will be required to obtain state licenses and permits to operate legally.
 Choosing the right accounting system is crucial.
-So many accounting systems are available, some very expensive, others more affordable.
-You must get a software package that works within your budget and serves your business needs.
+There are so many different accounting systems available, some that are very expensive, others more affordable.
+You have to get the software package that works within your budget and serves your business needs.

-One of the most common mistakes thousands of new start business owners make is forming their business structure improperly, particularly when they’ve not consulted a professional in this area.
-How you establish your business will determine how you do taxes and filings and when you must file them.
-The four main types of business structures are sole proprietorship, also known as individual entrepreneurship and enterprise run by one person.
-Mostly, people perceive the business owner and the business itself as one entity.
+One of the most common mistakes thousands of new start business owners make is that they form their business structure improperly, particularly when they’ve not consulted a professional in this area.
+How you establish your business will determine how taxes and filings are done and when they are needed to be filed.
+The four main types of business structures are: sole proprietorship, also known as individual entrepreneurship, is an enterprise run by one person.
+For the most part, the business owner and the business itself are perceived as one entity.

 In a partnership, business partners, at least two, agree to cooperate to advance their mutual interests.
 The partners are often expected to share most of the expenses as they’re also likely to have an equal share in the profits or whatever share that has been determined at the point of their written agreements.
 A limited liability (LLC) is a business structure, whereas the owners are not personally liable for the company’s debts or liabilities.